Winter Maintenance Frequently Asked Questions

 Answer

 If there is a fire hydrant near your home or business, it is your responsibility to clear it of snow and ice – one metre all around – so firefighters can easily access it in the event of a fire.
-This could save a life in an emergency.
+This could help save a life in an emergency.

 Emergencies